WildMeOrg/houston/CONTRIBUTING.md

 And may also the flags `-s` to print all additional logging or `-x` to stop on the first failed test.

-### Migrations

-If your modifications creates a database migration, the `invoke` tasks to perform the migration must be tested inside the Houston docker container.

 ### Rebuilding with Invoke

 In the process of contributing you will want to sync up with the latest Houston/Codex code.
 This can result in a database or Docker orchestration